kamwoh/orthohash/README.md

 # Notes

 1. You may get slightly different performance as compared with the paper, the random seed sometime affect the performance a lot, but should be very close.
-2. I re-run the training (64-bit ImageNet100) with this simplified version can obtain 0.709~0.710 on average (paper: 0.711).
+2. We re-run the training (64-bit ImageNet100) with this simplified version can obtain 0.709~0.710 on average (paper: 0.711).

 # License and Copyright